 Related

-How can companies measure the effectiveness of their CX Ambassadors in delivering exceptional customer service and creating loyal brand advocates, and what strategies can be implemented to continuously improve their performance?
+How can companies measure the effectiveness of their employees' utilization of digital tools in enhancing the customer journey, and what strategies can they implement to continuously improve and optimize this process?

 Related